navidshad/bills-to-notion-database/.dev_doc/comprehensive_prd.md

 - Suggests automatic categorization for recurring items
 - Optional auto-submission for high-confidence recurring transactions

+### Debt & Credit User Stories (NEW)

+#### US11: Lending Money
+**As a user**, I want to record when I lend money to someone, **so that** I can track who owes me money and manage my credits.

+**Acceptance Criteria:**
+- Can use `/lend` command or natural language: "Lent $50 to John"
+- AI detects lending transactions automatically from text
+- Creates contact record if person doesn't exist
+- Records debt in Debts sheet with LENT type
+- Shows summary and confirmation before saving
+- Updates person's total debt balance

+#### US12: Borrowing Money
+**As a user**, I want to record when I borrow money from someone, **so that** I can track what I owe and manage repayments.

+**Acceptance Criteria:**
+- Can use `/borrow` command or natural language: "Borrowed $200 from Mom"
+- AI detects borrowing transactions automatically from text
+- Creates contact record if person doesn't exist
+- Records debt in Debts sheet with BORROWED type
+- Shows summary and confirmation before saving
+- Tracks due dates and interest if applicable

+#### US13: Debt Payments
+**As a user**, I want to record when someone pays me back or when I pay someone back, **so that** I can track debt balances and payment history.

+**Acceptance Criteria:**
+- Can use `/pay` command or natural language: "John paid me back $50"
+- Shows list of active debts for quick selection
+- Updates debt balance automatically in Debts sheet
+- Records payment history in DebtHistory sheet
+- Marks debt as PAID when balance reaches zero
+- Supports partial payments with remaining balance tracking

+#### US14: Debt Overview
+**As a user**, I want to see all my active debts and credits, **so that** I can understand my lending relationships and outstanding balances.

+**Acceptance Criteria:**
+- `/debts` command shows summary of all active debts
+- Separates money lent (credits) from money borrowed (debts)
+- Shows current balances and original amounts
+- Displays total amounts owed to you and by you
+- Provides quick actions for recording payments
+- Shows payment history for each debt

+#### US15: Contact Management
+**As a user**, I want to manage my lending contacts, **so that** I can maintain clean records of people I do financial business with.

+**Acceptance Criteria:**
+- `/contacts` command shows all lending contacts
+- Can add/edit contact information (name, phone, relationship)
+- Shows total debt/credit balance per contact
+- Can view complete lending history with each contact
+- Can add notes about lending relationships

 ## Technical Requirements

 ### 6.1 Dependencies